LiMercenaryLabs/LiMercenaryLabs/README.md

 - 👋 Hi, I’m Li!
-- 👀 I’m interested in: Game Hacking, Cyber Security, and Reverse Engineering.
+- 👀 I’m interested in: Game Hacking, Cyber Security, Reverse Engineering, and OSINT.
 - 🌱 I’m currently learning: C++ & Objective-C.
 - 📫 How to reach me: @daddy_li On Discord or [Our Discord Server](https://discord.gg/XAgbdYEKxE)